ga-wdi-lessons/pseudocode/readme.md

 ???

 ### We Do: What does that look like?
-(45 m)
+(45 min)

-Pseudocode should describe the entire logic of the algorithm so that programming becomes a task of translating line by line of the pseudocode into real code
+Pseudocode should describe the entire logic of the algorithm so that programming becomes a task of translating line by line of pseudo code into real code.

-For Each of Following, Let's discuss whether it's a Good or Bad examples of Pseudocode:
+For each of following, let's discuss whether it's a good or bad examples of pseudo code:

-1. Problem: Determining If a Number is Even or Odd
+**1. Problem - Determining If a Number is Even or Odd**

-Example 1:
+***Example 1:***
 ```
 PROGRAM IsEvenOrOdd:
-  Read number;
   var num = number;
   IF (num / 2 === 0)
     THEN Print "even";